Limited Company

 Voluntary Strike-Off (Digital) £33 £13 60.61% Decrease

 The 2024 changes substantially elevated fees across 59 services, with notable increases such as the digital incorporation fee rising (from £12 to £50 in 2024, and to £100 in 2026) and the confirmation statement fee (from £13 to £34 in 2024, and to £50 in 2026).
 These measures aimed to recover costs associated with new compliance requirements, including mandatory identity verification and improved data accuracy.
-Now, less than two years later, further refinements are forthcoming to “maintain financial sustainability without generating profit”, as Companies House aims to operate on a cost-recovery basis.
+Now, less than two years later, further refinements have arrived to “maintain financial sustainability without generating profit”, as Companies House aims to operate on a cost-recovery basis.

 The full list of new prices can be found here: